owncloud/core/apps/files_external/3rdparty/icewind/smb/README.md

 The `smbclient` backend needs to get various information about the system it's running on to function such as the paths of various binaries or the system timezone.
-While the default logic for getting this information should work on most systems, it possible to customize this behaviour.
+While the default logic for getting this information should work on most systems, it is possible to customize this behaviour.

 In order to customize the integration you provide a custom implementation of `ITimezoneProvider` and/or `ISystem` and pass them as arguments to the `ServerFactory`.